-Pe rformance Peri od Award Made Vesting Period

-2015 2016 2017 2018 2019 2020 2021 2022 2023
+Performance Period Award Made Award Made Vesting Period l 2016 2017 2018 2019 2020 2021 2022 2022 2023 2024 Options

-Shares

-Options $\longrightarrow$

 Awards under this program are made in the form of restricted shares with time based vesting over a three year period; however, each NEO can elect to take up to 50% of his/her award in the form of options which vest over five years.
 The Compensation Committee believes that allowing NEOs to choose to receive a portion of his/her award in the form of options provides value to the NEO that outweighs any diminution in retention value from the granting of options in lieu of Shares.
-Each of our NEOs chose to receive the full value of his her 2017 LTIAP award in Shares.
+Each of our NEOs chose to receive the full value of his/her 2018 LTIAP award in Shares.
 Dividends are paid on all Shares issued under the LTIAP.